AlexandreDecan/sismic/docs/testing.rst

     config = TesterConfiguration(tested_sc, evaluator_klass=DummyEvaluator)

 It is also possible to specify a different semantic for the execution of the tested statechart (see :ref:`other_semantics`).
-This can be done using the ``simulator_klass`` parameter.
+This can be done using the ``interpreter_klass`` parameter.

 .. code:: python

-    config = TesterConfiguration(tested_sc, simulator_klass=MyOtherSimulatorClass)
+    config = TesterConfiguration(tested_sc, interpreter_klass=MyOtherInterpreterClass)

-This way, you can for example test that your initial statechart is invariant under several distinct simulator.
+This way, you can for example test that your initial statechart is invariant under several distinct interpreter.
 It is now time to specify which are the testers we want to use.
-Not surprisingly, :py:meth:`~sismic.testing.TesterConfiguration.add_test` method does the job.
+Not surprisingly, :py:meth:`~sismic.checker.TesterConfiguration.add_test` method does the job.
 This method takes a :py:class:`~sismic.model.StateChart` instance that is a statechart tester.

 .. code:: python